Living technology: Research and range of living technology

 The research perspectives and methods for living technologies are usually bottom up in opposition to top down.
-Thus, there is focus on engineering design without an explicit blueprint, which means the desired system properties emerge out of the subsystem interactions.
+Thus, there is focus on engineering design without an explicit blueprint, which means the desired system properties emerge from the subsystem interactions.
 It is an ambition for engineering living technologies to create systems that are adaptive and can develop in an openended way over time as seen in ecological systems.
 The development of living technologies pose a number of ethical issues that in part has to be addressed in the engineering design process and in part through legislation.

 As with biotechnology, there is a range of technology that might be considered as versions of living technology.
 Below is a list, beginning with rather trivial versions, and ending with more modern, sophisticated versions.
 Generally the term is widely understood to apply to technology that does not merely have living properties or involve life, but rather technology that derives is principal functionality from its living properties.